Operation Ivy

 Operation Ivy was the eighth series of American nuclear tests, coming after Tumbler-Snapper and before Upshot–Knothole.
 The two explosions were staged in late 1952 at Enewetak Atoll in the Pacific Proving Ground in the Marshall Islands.

 Background

-The Operation Ivy test series was the first to involve a hydrogen bomb rather than an atomic bomb, further to the order of President Harry S. Truman made on January 31, 1950, that the US should continue research into all forms of nuclear weapons.
-The bombs were prepared by the US Atomic Energy Commission and Defense Department aboard naval vessels, and were capable of being detonated remotely from the control ship USS Estes.
+On January 31, 1950, President Harry S. Truman ordered that the US should continue research into all forms of nuclear weapons, including the development of thermonuclear weapons.
+The Operation Ivy test series was the first to involve a hydrogen bomb rather than an atomic bomb, and was a key step towards Truman's goal.
+The bombs were prepared by the US Atomic Energy Commission and Department of Defense aboard naval vessels and were capable of being detonated remotely from the control ship USS Estes.

+On August 13, 1952, Operation Texan, a full-scale rehearsal of Operation Ivy, was conducted at Bergstrom AFB, Texas.
+The rehearsal allowed crews of effects aircraft, drop aircraft, samplers, sampler controllers, and tankers to practice mission and communications procedures.

 Tests

 Mike

 The first Ivy shot, codenamed Mike, was the first successful full-scale test of a multi-megaton thermonuclear weapon ("hydrogen bomb") using the Teller-Ulam design.
 Unlike later thermonuclear weapons, Mike used deuterium as its fusion fuel, maintained as a liquid by an expensive and cumbersome cryogenic system.
 The bomb was detonated on November 1, 1952, on Elugelab Island yielding 10.4 megatons, almost 500 times the yield of the bomb dropped on Nagasaki, resulting in the total vaporization of the island.
 Eight megatons of the yield were from fast fission of the uranium tamper, creating massive amounts of radioactive fallout.
 The detonation left an underwater crater 6,240 ft (1.9 km) wide and 164 ft (50 m) deep where Elugelab Island had been.
 Following this successful test, the Mike design was weaponized as the EC-16, but it was quickly abandoned for solid-fueled designs after the success of the Castle Bravo shot two years later.

 The outcome of the test was reported to incoming president Eisenhower by Atomic Energy Commission Chairman, Gordon Dean, as follows: “The island of Elugelab is missing!”